NathanPickard/cookie-store/README.md

-Salmon Cookie Stand created by Nathan Pickard <br>
+Salmon Cookie Stand page created by Nathan Pickard <br>
-Assignment for class 06 <br>
+Assignment for class 07 <br>
-Page that utilizes object literals and functions
+*Utilizes object literals and functions <br>
+*Style guide to show which styles were applied <br>